ngs-docs/angus/salmon-quant.md

 </div>
 </div>

 First we use `echo` to print the name of the file.
-Then, we use `grep` to find and print the line containing the mappability percentage.
+Then, we use `grep` to find and print the line containing the percent of reads mapped.
 <br>

 </div>